dikhan/terraform-provider-openapi/docs/how_to.md

 ---|:---:|---
 [x-terraform-exclude-resource](#xTerraformExcludeResource) | bool | Only available in resource root's POST operation.
 Defines whether a given terraform compliant resource should be exposed to the OpenAPI Terraform provider or ignored.
 [x-terraform-header](#xTerraformHeader) | string | Only available in operation level parameters at the moment.
 Defines that he given header should be passed as part of the request.
+[x-terraform-resource-poll-enabled](#xTerraformResourcePollEnabled) | bool | Only supported in operation response (202).
+Defines that if the API responds with the given HTTP Status code (202), the polling mechanism will be enabled.
+This allows the OpenAPI Terraform provider to perform read calls to the remote API and check the resource state.
+The polling mechanism finalises if the remote resource state arrives at completion, failure state or times-out (60s)

 ###### <a name="xTerraformExcludeResource">x-terraform-exclude-resource</a>